Bucks say Antetokounmpo doubtful for Game 5 with Hawks

 The Hawks have their own injury issues.

-Star guard Trae Young missed Game 4 with a bone bruise in his right ankle, and center Clint Capela took an elbow in the face late in the game.
-Hawks coach Nate McMillan didn’t have an update on either player when he spoke to the media Thursday morning.
+Star guard Trae Young missed Game 4 with a bone bruise in his right foot, and center Clint Capela has inflammation in his right eye after taking an elbow in the face late in the game.
+Both players are listed as questionable.